hydradatabase/docs/concepts/updates-and-deletes.md

 SELECT columnar.vacuum_full(stripe_count => 1000);
 ```

-Deleting data does not reclaim space, and updated data will also leave behind deleted data (the previous version of the
-data).
-In order to reclaim space and re-compress your data, you must rewrite the table using `VACUUM FULL`.
-Note that
-`VACUUM FULL` requires a full table lock and can take considerable time for larger tables.

-Future versions of Hydra Columnar will address this shortcoming.

 ## Isolation

 ℹ️ For terms used in this section, please refer to [the Postgres documentation on isolation levels][tx-iso].